Asymptotic expansions of Kummer hypergeometric functions for large values of the parameters: Introduction

-which are uniformly valid with respect to $\lambda\ge0$.
+which expansion is uniformly valid with respect to $\lambda\ge0$.
 A similar contour integral is also used.
-In Appendix~A we summarise this method, called {\em the vanishing saddle point}.
+We summarise this method in Appendix~A, using details of \cite[Chapter~25]{Temme:2015:AMI}.
 In Appendix~B we cite the most relevant formulas of the Kummer functions used in this paper.